...

 We'll explore the key distinctions between realized and unrealized gains/losses, delve into concepts like fair value accounting and impairment, and clarify how they interact with the realization basis under specific circumstances.

-Additionally, we'll highlight the options available to taxable persons and businesses regarding the application of the realization basis and its impact on their corporate tax calculations
+Additionally, we'll highlight the options available to taxable persons and businesses regarding the application of the realization basis and its impact on their calculations on corporate tax in uae

 Realised vs Unrealised